DIYbioGroningen/aquaponics/Electronics.md

 To control the system

 ###Real Time Clock
-It will need to keep track of time
+It will need to keep track of time [Okaphone link](http://www.okaphone.com/artikel.asp?id=482599)